 - Start by looking at the cover of the book and activating your students' prior knowledge.
 What does this scene remind you of?
 Students will be asked to draw on their own personal experiences.
 Where do you think this story is set?
-Do the illustrations of Pōhutukawa trees and flowers give you an idea about where this story might be set?
+Do the illustrations of Pohutukawa trees and flowers give you an idea about where this story might be set?
 Read the first page and ask your students to discuss the pictures they can see and any connections they could make between the illustrations and their own summer. - Discuss the boy's relationship with his Nan.
 What has she taught him? - Discuss the specific language used for the description of a bomb.
 What do you think a staple, knee lock, bottle pop or coffin drop are? - Discuss the description of pre jump rituals.
 Describe what is meant by the phrase 'a thinker' 'poser' 'shall be right' and 'joker'. - Think, peer, share.
 How do you think the boy feels standing at the end of the plank?
-Has there been a time that you have felt like this too? - ➡ What advice did Nan give the boy? - How do you think the boy felt at the end of the story?
+Has there been a time that you have felt like this too?
+Think of a sentence you could write to describe a time you felt really nervous about something, what language could you use to describe this? - ➡ What advice did Nan give the boy? - How do you think the boy felt at the end of the story?
 Can you think of a time you overcame your nerves to do something? - At the end of the story discuss the characters in the book and the setting.
 Can you think of a summer when somebody close to you taught you something new?
 Ideas might include learning to swim, jumping in the deep end, riding a bike, making a sandcastle... - Recommended reading response might include students writing a follow up, recounting a summer memory of their own.
-Their writing may include what, where, how, why and where.
+Their writing may include what, where, how, why and where. - Students could brainstorm different sequential vocabulary such as 'finally', 'later', 'meanwhile'.
+How does using a variety of writing like this help your writing? - Recap the use of technical vocabulary in the story like 'staple... knee lock... bottle drop'.
+Can they use language like this to build a picture in the reader's head?